Hurlstone Park: Transport

-Hurlstone Park railway station is a Sydney Trains station (located 8.8 km from Central station) on the Bankstown line.
+Hurlstone Park railway station was a Sydney Trains station (located 8.8 km from Central station) on the Bankstown line.
+The station was closed on 30 September 2024 to allow for the line to be converted to Sydney Metro standards; the Metro trains will subsequently serve the rebranded Metro North West & Bankstown Line.

 Transit Systems operate the following bus services in Hurlstone Park: 444; 445 (to Balmain East ferry wharf via Dulwich Hill, Petersham Lilyfield, Leichhardt and Rozelle), 428 (to the city via Canterbury, Dulwich Hill, Petersham, Marrickville and Newtown) and L28 routes which run along the Canterbury Road and New Canterbury Road boundary, and the 418 (to Burwood via Ashfield, and to Bondi Junction via Dulwich Hill, Marrickville, Sydenham, St Peters, Alexandria, Mascot, Rosebery, Eastlakes, Kingsford, Randwick and Queens Park), and 406 (to Five Dock via Ashfield) routes which pass through the suburb (along Crinan Street with a bus stop directly outside the railway station).

 Commercial area

 There is a group of shops around Hurlstone Park Station: along Crinan Street, the southern end of Duntroon Street and Floss Street.
 There are also commercial areas along Canterbury Road and New Canterbury Road.
 There is an active, local Chamber of Commerce: Canterbury-Hurlstone Park Chamber of Commerce.

-The rest of the commercially used land in Hurlstone Park is made up of various shops, ranging from fast food outlets and milk bars to a couple of petrol stations.
-Hurlstone Park also has three childcare centres.
-Specific to Hurlstone Park village are the following businesses: three cafés, a seven-day supermarket, newsagent, lawyer, accountants, dry cleaner, laundry service, post office which opened in 1911, doctor's surgery, dentist, shoe repair, real estate agent, naturopath, seven-day bottle shop, convenience store, three hairdressers, an Asian grocery store and two ATMs (one Commonwealth Bank and one Citibank).
-The locals and shop-owners in Hurlstone Park are well-acquainted.
-The local shoemaker still crafts bespoke shoes, and sells local honey.

-Pubs and clubs

-Hurlstone Park contains the following clubs and pubs:

-The Canterbury Hurlstone Park RSL club, located on the corner of Canterbury Road and Crinan Street, is an entertainment venue that attracts many Australian and international performers.
-The club also contains a war memorial chapel.

-The Hurlstone Park Bowling & Recreation Club.
-Located in Marcia street.
-This club has been closed down by the council.
-This building has been demolished, and turned into a green-space.

-The Hurlstone Park Hotel, located on the corner of New Canterbury road and Duntroon street, is also known as "Grumpy's".
-Now demolished to build Units above a refurbished Hotel on the same site.

-The Sydney Olympic Sporting Club was located at 64 Tennent Parade but was demolished in October 2010.